danwing/cidfi/draft-wing-cidfi.md

 server and the server to the network.
 The information exchanged allows the server to know about network conditions and allows the server to signal packet importance.
-When the server lacks CIDFI support the host-to-network and network-to-host signaling can operate and improve user experience but operates without per-packet prioritization.
+When the server lacks CIDFI support the host-to-network and network-to-host signaling can still operate to improve user experience but operates without per-packet prioritization.

 {{fig-arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and